sumonkyaw/DataXLabs_DATA_ANALYST_INTERNSHIP/README.md

-Data Analyst Intenship Task
+# Data Analyst Intenship Task

-Overview
+## Overview
-This repository contains Task assignments from Data Analyst Intenship.
+This repository contains Task assignments from Data Analyst Internship.

-Table of Contents
+## Table of Contents
 Assignments Overview
 Technologies Used
 Directory Structure
 Task Details

-Technologies Used
+## Technologies Used
 Tools:
 Excel

-Directory Structure
+## Directory Structure
 The repository is organized as follows:
 │
 ├── Task_1/            # Data Cleaning and Preprocessing
 │   └── README.md      # Readme file for task1
 └── README.md          # This readme file

-Task Details
+## Task Details
 Task 1: Data Cleaning and Preprocessing